 We are all affected by stress.
 Day to day we see symptoms of stress all around us.
 Financial obligations, parenting, work stress and challenging relationships.
 Stress is everywhere.
 Although some stress can be a benefit, to much stress can literally exhaust you and make you ill not only physically, but mentally as well.

 Your first course of action in controlling stress is to recognize the symptoms.
 This is not always the easiest thing to do.
-Stress occurs on such a regular basis that often times you have no idea how bad it has become until it’s too late.
+Stress occurs on such a regular basis that often times one has no idea how bad it has become until it’s too late.